runtimeverification/michelson-semantics/michelson-config.md

                   <knownaddrs> .Map </knownaddrs>
 ```

-This cell contains the address of the source contract (the one which initated the entire transaction, and paid its fees).
+This cell contains the address of the source contract (the one which initiated the entire transaction, and paid its fees).
 It will be pushed to the stack by the execution of the `SOURCE` instruction.

 ```k
                   <sourceaddr> #Address("InvalidSourceAddr") </sourceaddr>